e-hat/plume/README.md

     - [X] CodeGen ARM assembly
     - [ ] Smarter register allocation, based on linear-scan
 - [ ] Control flow graphs from TAC

+#### random idea for CFG stuff
+I won't lie, the data structure for this is hard to get right.
+I think I need to build it incrementally to make sure I don't do too premature design.
+It would be really cool (and maybe necessary) to make it agnostic of the actual instruction data type being used, maybe I could add a type class for telling whether an instruction is a branch or not?

+It would be super cool to output some kind of LaTeX visualization for the CFG data structure, which I don't think would be *that* hard??
+It would be super useful for debugging this nonsense.